top of page

 • 1996 – Both clubs merged to form the National Association of Youth Clubs (NAYC) for children ages 5–17

-To educate, empower, and prepare youth to take their place in society by instilling values of service, leadership, self-discipline, and community uplift.
+The national purpose remains clear: To educate, empower, and prepare youth to take their place in society by instilling values of service, leadership, self-discipline, and community uplift.
+Our North Carolina Federation adopts and advances this mission through age-appropriate programming and mentorship.

 For information about youth clubs in North Carolina contact: Carolyn Robinson – saycadvs@gmail.com.